Shreyas2006-25/pizza-sales-dashboard/README.md

 # 🍕 Pizza Sales Dashboard (Power BI)

-This project presents an interactive Power BI dashboard analyzing over **50,000 pizza orders** to uncover key sales insights across time, size, category, and pizza type.
-It is designed to support business decisions in operations, marketing, and inventory.
+This project presents an **interactive Power BI dashboard** analyzing over **50,000 pizza orders** from a fictional pizza chain.
+The dashboard provides **deep sales insights** by hour, pizza type, size, and category to support data-driven decision-making in marketing, operations, and inventory planning.

 ---